VipBitcoins/VipBitcoins/README.md

-- 👋 Hi, I’m Vip
-- 👀 Creator of BitVipCoins.com
-- 🌱 I’m currently looking to revolutionize Physcial Bitcoins
+-  Hi, I’m Vip, Creator of BitVipCoins.
+I’m currently on a mission to revolutionize Physcial Bitcoins.
-- 💞️ I’m always looking to collaborate with fellow creators
+-  I’m always looking to collaborate with fellow creators.
+You can reach me at Bitvipcoins@gmail.com
-- 📫 How to reach me Bitvipcoins@gmail.com
+-  You may also reach me by my bitcoin talk username Kazkaz27.